-Whitestone Contracting Limited holds ACC tertiary accreditation and is AS/NZS4801:2001 accredited.
+Whitestone Contracting Limited holds ACC tertiary accreditation and is ISO45001:2018.
 This means the company has safety systems in place of a very high standard.
 The company employs a full time Health, Safety and Environmental Manager.

 The company is ISO 9001:2015 accredited.
-The company has a management system in place which meets good practice and the company is audited every twelve months to verify compliance with the system.
+The company has a management system in place which meets good practice, and the company is audited every twelve months to verify compliance with the system.